Scaling Quantum Networks via Phase-Stable Vacuum Beam Guide: Architectural Blueprint and Benchmark: Protocol Benchmarks

-VBG's capacity for ultra-low-loss bosonic quantum state transmission enables it to surpass the theoretical QKD key rate limit of the current satellite-to-ground systems by four orders of magnitude, and experimental results by eight orders under the basic QKD scheme \cite{lu2022micius,huang2024vacuum}, suggesting its unique benefits for secure quantum communication.
-Moreover, VBG's high interference stability is crucial for overcoming significant hurdles in distributed quantum sensing, where naturally encoded signals typically experience phase noise that negates any quantum benefits \cite{bartlett2007reference,zhang2025criteria}.
-Regarding federated quantum computing, particularly in cloud computing contexts \cite {ravi2021quantum, wehner2018quantum, devitt2016performing}, VBG offers a key benefit of reducing transmission delays in addition to ensuring robust, high-bandwidth entanglement.
-With the summarized Fig.~\ref{fig:applicationSummary} of various protocols spanning the three key categories mentioned above, we highlight a detailed quantitative analysis for implementing Device-Independent QKD (DI-QKD) \cite{ekert1991quantum,sekatski2021device,xu2022device}, Quantum Telescope (Q-Telescope) \cite{khabiboulline2019quantum,khabiboulline2019optical,gottesman2012longer}, and Blind Quantum Computation (BQC) \cite{fitzsimons2017private,morimae2013blind} with the VBG channel in this section to substantiate the claimed benefits.
-The detailed illustration and performance estimation for the other mentioned protocols can also be found in the corresponding sections in Appendix, as shown in the caption of Fig.~\ref{fig:applicationSummary} for interested readers.
+Table.~\ref{tab:applicationSummary} summarizes the transformative potential of the VBG across three key application domains.
+First, the capacity for ultra-low-loss bosonic quantum state transmission enables the VBG to surpass the theoretical QKD key rate limit of the current satellite-to-ground systems by four orders of magnitude and experimental results by eight orders under the basic QKD scheme \cite{lu2022micius,huang2024vacuum}, establishing a definitive advantage for secure quantum communication.
+Moreover, the unprecedented interference stability of the VBG is crucial for overcoming significant hurdles in distributed quantum sensing, where naturally encoded signals typically experience phase noise that negates quantum advantages \cite{bartlett2007reference,zhang2025criteria}.
+Finally, for federated quantum computing, particularly in cloud computing contexts \cite {ravi2021quantum, wehner2018quantum, devitt2016performing}, the VBG offers the critical benefit of minimizing algorithmic execution latency, an advantage derived synergistically from both its near-vacuum propagation speed and its elimination of loss-induced exponential retransmission delays.
+To quantitatively demonstrate these capabilities, we execute detailed performance benchmarks for three representative protocols: Device-Independent QKD (DI-QKD) \cite{ekert1991quantum,sekatski2021device,xu2022device}, Quantum Telescope (Q-Telescope) \cite{khabiboulline2019quantum,khabiboulline2019optical,gottesman2012longer}, and Blind Quantum Computation (BQC) \cite{fitzsimons2017private,morimae2013blind}.
+Comprehensive illustrations and performance estimations for the remaining protocols listed in Table. \ref{tab:applicationSummary} are provided in the Appendix.